apache/pulsar/site2/docs/client-libraries-go.md

 pulsar://localhost:6650
 ```

-If you have multiple brokers, separate `ip:port` by commas:
+If you have multiple brokers, separate `IP:port` by commas:

 ```http
 pulsar://localhost:6550,localhost:6651,localhost:6652